 • Advanced reporting options,

-• Native time tracking, and
+• Time tracking, and

 • Locked custom fields.